 The success of our business depends upon the continued use of the internet as a primary medium for commerce, communication, and business applications.
 Federal, state, or foreign government bodies or agencies have in the past adopted, and may in the future adopt, laws or regulations affecting the use of the internet as a commercial medium.
 Regulators in some industries have also adopted and may in the future adopt regulations or interpretive positions regarding the use of SaaS and cloud computing solutions.
 For example, some financial services regulators have imposed guidelines for the use of cloud computing services that mandate specific controls or require financial services enterprises to obtain regulatory approval prior to utilizing such software.
-Changes in these laws or regulations have imposed and may impose additional taxes, fees, or other charges for accessing the internet or commerce conducted via the internet.
-These laws or charges could limit the growth of internet-related commerce or communications generally, or result in reductions in the demand for internet-based solutions and services such as ours.
+Changes in these laws or regulations could require us to modify our solutions in order to comply with these changes.
+In addition, government agencies or private organizations have imposed and may impose additional taxes, fees, or other charges for accessing the internet or commerce conducted via the internet.
+These laws or charges could limit the growth of internet-related commerce or communications generally, or result in reductions in the demand for internetbased solutions and services such as ours.
 In addition, the use of the internet as a business tool could be adversely affected due to delays in the development or adoption of new standards and protocols to handle increased demands of internet activity, security, reliability, cost, ease-of-use, accessibility, and quality of service.
-The performance of the internet has experienced a variety of outages and other delays as a result of damage to portions of its infrastructure.
+The performance of the internet and its acceptance as a business tool has been adversely affected by "viruses," "worms," and similar malicious programs and the internet has experienced a variety of outages and other delays as a result of damage to portions of its infrastructure.
 If the use of the internet is adversely affected by these issues, demand for our solutions could decline.